 Sanebox is one of those cloud services that I really cannot do without.
-If you use Gmail or any other email service for that matter, you need Sanebox.
-I have seen an immediate reduction on email management being reduced to minutes.
-Furthermore, as a crusader for information security the last 15 years and recently security for cloud services, I'm impressed with their approach to security and privacy.
+As a crusader for information security the last 15 years I'm very impressed with their approach to security and privacy.

 Globally recognised Information Security & GRC expert,